Cannovia CBD - Better Wellness, Naturally

 Compared to CBD, CBG has a similar molecular weight and very similar molecular mass.
 And that means it has similar health properties, too, but more on this later.

-Unlike THC and CBD, CBG is not produced by trichomes on the cannabis plant.
+Unlike THC and CBD, CBG is not produced by trichomes on the cannabis plants and hemp plants.
 Instead, it’s produced by cannabigerolic acid (CBGA), which is then converted into other cannabinoids like THCA and CBDA via decarboxylation.

-CBG was first isolated in 1964 by Israeli scientist Raphael Mechoulam.
+CBG was first isolated in 1964 by Israeli scientist Raphael Mechoulam3.
 However, it wasn’t until the early 2010s that researchers began to study CBG more closely.
-This is due in part to the fact that CBG is present in such small quantities in most cannabis strains.
+This can be due to the fact that CBG is present in such small quantities in most cannabis strains.

-In order to study CBG, researchers had to develop new ways to grow cannabis plants that were high in CBG.
+In order to study CBG, researchers had to develop new ways to grow cannabis strains that were high in CBG like Jack Frost CBG, White CBG and Super Glue CBG.

 Today, researchers are studying CBG for a variety of health benefits.
-Some early evidence suggests that it may have robust anti-inflammatory, analgesic, and even antifungal effects.
+Some early evidence suggests that it may have robust anti-inflammatory, analgesic, antifungal effects, and more.

-CBG may offer powerful anti-inflammatory effects without the ‘high’ that comes with THC or other cannabinoids.
-This means it can’t cause euphoria because CBGA, the acidic form of CBG, doesn’t bind to the same neurological targets as its cousin THC does.
+CBG may offer powerful anti-inflammatory effects without the ‘high’ that comes with THC.
+This means it can’t cause euphoria because CBGA, the acidic form of CBG, doesn’t bind to the same neurological targets as its cousin THC does5.

-Instead CBG is thought to work behind the scenes by reducing chronic stress and inflammation in your body.
+Instead CBG is thought to work behind the scenes by reducing chronic stress and inflammation in your body6.

 What Are The Benefits of CBG?

 CBG shows promise in the treatment of a variety of conditions and ailments.
-Some potential uses and potential benefits include:
+Some potential uses and potential benefits of CBG include:

 A Healthier Brain

-A study conducted by University of Aberdeen in 2009 found that CBG blocks a brain-based 5HT1A receptor, involved in the regulation and production of serotonin levels.
-This means it may improve learning abilities as well as memory formation.
+One small patient survey found that people reported CBG helped them reduce their anxiety and also ease stress9.
+CBG is a potential neuroprotectant and may also improve learning abilities as well as memory formation.
+A study conducted by University of Aberdeen in 2009 found that CBG blocks a brain-based 5HT1A receptor, involved in the regulation and production of serotonin levels10.

+In 2015, research was conducted on mice by the Department of Biochemistry and Molecular Biology At Complutense University of Madrid, the scientists found that CBG could be extremely effective at reducing nerve cell damage and inflammation due to its antioxidant properties11.
 Inflammation and oxidative stress both play major roles in the development of neurodegenerative diseases.
-In 2015, research was conducted on mice by the Department of Biochemistry and Molecular Biology At Complutense University of Madrid, the scientists found that CBG could be extremely effective at reducing brain cell damage and inflammation due to its antioxidant properties.

 When PPAR is activated, it leads to an increase in the number of new neurons created in the hippocampus, a region of the brain involved in memory and learning.
 Additionally, PPAR activation has been shown to improve the function of existing neurons, making them more efficient at transmitting signals.